 All teens are at a high risk for an auto accident.
 However, among those 16-19 years old, males are more likely than females to get into a collision.
 Further, those licensed most recently cause the largest number of crashes.
 This is particularly true for teen drivers who have had a license for six months or less.

 Teen Drivers Are More Likely to be Distracted

 However, if an activity causes a driver of any age to lose focus, fail to pay attention, or otherwise be distracted, that activity should not be engaged in while driving.

 The rise in popularity and the rapid advancements seen in cell phones has been a leading cause of distracted driving among teens.
-As a group, teen drivers are more likely to speed and to follow too closely which means in the event an obstacle appears in their path, like a pedestrian or a slowing vehicle, a teen will have less time to avoid a collision.
+As a group, teen drivers are more likely to speed and to follow too closely.
+This means in the event an obstacle appears in their path, like a pedestrian or a slowing vehicle, a teen will have less time to avoid a collision.
 If even a momentary delay in observing the obstacle occurs, it may make the difference between a teen’s ability to avoid a crash and becoming the cause of an accident.

-Checking a new email message, looking at or sending a text message, or browsing the internet are known to take a driver’s eyes off the road for critical seconds, leaving the driver with the inability to notice changes in traffic conditions, including a changing traffic light.
+Checking a new email message, looking at or sending a text message, or browsing the internet can take a driver’s eyes off the road for critical seconds.
+This leaves the driver with the inability to notice changes in traffic conditions, including a changing traffic light.

-Some of these may be the teen’s fault while others may be the fault of another party involved.
+Some of these may be the teen’s fault while others may be the fault of another party.
 Regardless, an accident involving a teenager is dangerous and distressing for everyone in the teen’s family.

-Often, these claims can be resolved against the at-fault driver’s automobile insurance or, in some cases, against the victim’s own insurance policy.
+Often, these claims can settle against the at-fault driver’s automobile insurance.
+Or, in some cases, they can resolve with the victim’s own insurance policy.
 The facts of the accident determine which claims may be available.